chowgule/Technorix-Test/README.md

 # Technorix Test

+*Note: The company has since rebranded as Onstro, but the project was originally assigned under Technorix.*

 This project is a **React + TypeScript** application built with Vite.
 It lists Teknorix’s active job openings, provides search and filter functionality, and shows detailed information for each job.
 The UI is built using [Chakra UI](https://chakra-ui.com/).